Eco-friendly edit: The beauty and grooming brands eliminating on board plastics

 While it has long been known that the chemicals found in make-up and sunscreen can harm marine life – making it essential to invest in ocean-friendly grooming products on board – the issue of the plastics they are packaged in has only recently made headlines.
 With plastic pollution posing one of the greatest threats to the world’s oceans, there is no time like the present for the superyacht industry to address its contribution and begin to make changes.

 And, while many charter yachts have begun removing plastic drinking water bottles, have you ever considered the amount of plastic hiding in your bathroom cabinet?
 Just as plentiful and often harder to recycle than other single use plastics, the packaging used for your favourite moisturiser or foundation could be causing just as much harm to the environment.
-Scroll down for our edit of the best the luxury beauty and grooming brands vowing to reduce their plastic usage.
+Scroll down for our edit of the best the luxury beauty and grooming brands vowing to reduce their plastic usage and to find out more about how you can help fight the plastic crisis from some of the world's top experts register to attend Ocean Talks here.

 Suncare protective hair veil, £22.50 for 100ml, Aveda